jaeyk/comp_thinking_social_science/A_Syllabus.md

 ### Office Hours

-By appointment with Julia Christensen (email or bCourses to set up), 715 Barrows.
+By appointment with Julia Christensen (email or bCourses to set up),

+- 715 Barrows (with Julia)
+- 390 Barrows (with Jae)

 ### bCourses